or1390/Data-Camp-Courses/README.md

 # Data-Camp-Courses
 ### These courses are provided in DataCamp.
 Please, refer to the link https://www.datacamp.com/groups/business
 ### The datasets are provided once you log in.

+# DataCamp Certificates:
+### The certificates are uploaded in the Folder Certificate